djmiro0/Capital-city-guesser/26.01 npm-modules/npm-example/README.md

 # 🚀 Use of NPM example

+## Get started
-To install the modules
+Install the modules
 > `npm i`

-To run the webserver and start the app:
+Run the application
 > `npm run serve`